Small Faded Genes Logo

 Discovered Connections

-BAILEY: George BAILEY commemorated at Alkham, and Benjamin John BAILEY commemorated on the Dover Memorial, were first cousins. (click here for their common ancestry).
+BAILEY: George BAILEY commemorated at Alkham, and Benjamin John BAILEY commemorated on the Dover Memorial, were first cousins.
+William John DIXON from River and Edward FRIEND from Barham were their second cousins. (click here for their common ancestry).

 BAILEY/MOUNT: George BAILEY listed at Alkham, was the Brother-in-Law of Joseph MOUNT listed on the same memorial.
 Joseph was married to George’s sister, Edith.